9 FAM 402.10

 9 FAM 402.10-10(A) (U) INA 214(b) and H Visas

 a.
 (U) The express text of INA 214(b) indicates that it cannot be applied to H-1B applicants.
 In addition, INA 214(h) provides that H-1B nonimmigrant may have "dual intent," i.e., the fact that an H-1B nonimmigrant has sought permanent residence in the United States or will be seeking such status in the future does not preclude him or her from obtaining or maintaining H-1B nonimmigrant status.
-The alien may legitimately come to the United States as a nonimmigrant under the H-1B classification and depart voluntarily at the end of his or her authorized period of stay, and, at the same time, lawfully seek to become a permanent resident of the United States without jeopardizing his H-1B nonimmigrant status.
+The applicant may legitimately come to the United States as a nonimmigrant under the H-1B classification and depart voluntarily at the end of his or her authorized period of stay, and, at the same time, lawfully seek to become a permanent resident of the United States without jeopardizing H-1B nonimmigrant status.
 Consequently, your evaluation of an applicant’s eligibility for an H-1B visa must not focus on the issue of immigrant intent.

 9 FAM 402.10-10(B) (U) Referring Petitions to USCIS for Reconsideration